-Rikardt Kemp, Corporate Development Executive
+Rikardt Kemp, Co-Founder, Corporate Development

 With a strong belief that you should never stop learning and growing, Rikardt is innately curious and constantly challenges the boundaries in his industry and thinks of himself as a knowledge worker with a passion for technology, strategic planning and innovation.